k2view-academy/K2View-Academy/articles/TDM/tdm_gui/25_task_tdmdb_tables.md

 - **Scheduler** - set based on the task's [Scheduler](22_task_execution_timing_tab.md):
   - If the Scheduler is not set (the task is execution by request), populated by **immediate**.
-  - If the Scheduler is set (scheduled task), populated by a **crontab** based on the selected scheduling parameters of the task.
+  - If the Scheduler is set (a scheduled task), populated by a **crontab** based on the selected scheduling parameters of the task.
 - **scheduling_end_date** - populated by the **End Date** if set on scheduled tasks.

 #### Extract Tasks - [Retention Period](16_extract_task.md#retention-period)